 THE APARTMENT, which nearly every reviewer from Arkansas to Zimbabwe treats with the reverence accorded to a few people from the Bible, sad to say leaves this crabapple resorting to the old admonishment from Thumper to Bambi “If you can’t say something nice, don’t say nothin’ at all.”
 After my recent look, probably the 5th time I’ve seen it, I went through a quick count of movies from 1960 and found 28 that I’d rather sit down with again than The Apartment, 19 of them in my personal stash.
 Tipping a hat to the elements that click, and hastening to say I like & respect much of the work—in this film and others—from many of those involved, this critical and box-office success, hailed as a classic, just doesn’t do too much for me.
 Or at least, it doesn’t bowl me over like it’s supposed to.
 “Shut up and deal…”

 New York City, corporate jungle, carnal bungle, career ladder, spirit breaker.
 One of the serfs toiling his life away by tallying insurance stats for ‘Consolidated Life’ is ‘C.C.
 Baxter’ (Jack Lemmon), bachelor and schmendrick.
 He’s been cajoled/coerced into ‘lending’ his apartment to a smarmy squad of supervisors who use it for trysts they can hide from their wives and public exposure.
-In return Baxter moves up—to his own office on “the 27th floor”—when the deceit daisy chain reaches cobra-smiling Big Cheese ‘Jeff Sheldrake’ (Fred MacMurray).
+In return Baxter moves up—to his own office on “the 27th floor”—where the deceit daisy chain reaches cobra-smiling Big Cheese ‘Jeff Sheldrake’ (Fred MacMurray).
 The boink that breaks the boys club buffet comes when the married Sheldrake’s occasional romp-mate is the charming ‘Fran Kubelik’ (Shirley MacLaine), an elevator operator who Baxter is smitten by.
 As with elevators, what goes up, must come down: what’s that 27th floor cubicle really cost, and is it worth it?

 Though the satire is biting, there are more caustic winces than revelatory chuckles; it works better as a drama: Wilder himself said “I don’t regard The Apartment as a comedy.
 It’s a slice of life that seemed very naturalistic.”
 Lemmon, 34, basically nailed down the template he’d use—at least for comedy—from there on out.
 He’s good, but he’s more enjoyable in the underrated Good Neighbor Sam and then later in The Odd Couple.
-Of his 25-year-old co-star, co-scripter I.A.
-L. Diamond stated “There are any number of actresses in Hollywood who can be sexy or funny or sad, but we knew of only one who could be all three simultaneously—Shirley MacLaine.”
+Of his 25-year-old co-star, co-scripter Diamond stated “There are any number of actresses in Hollywood who can be sexy or funny or sad, but we knew of only one who could be all three simultaneously—Shirley MacLaine.”
 She is quite good here, yet we venture she was even better in a somewhat similar role two years later on Two For The Seesaw.
 MacMurray, 51, at the time had just signed with Disney (The Shaggy Dog, followed by six more Walt comedies) and was starting 12 years on TV in My Three Sons.
-His cold bastard here gave him pause (many fans were outraged), but he’s only the movie’s surprise if you don’t recall his excellent turns as a jerk in 1954s The Caine Mutiny, and further back, for Wilder, in the 1944 classic Double Indemnity.
+His cold bastard here gave him pause (many fans were outraged), but he’s only a surprise if you don’t recall his excellent turns as a jerk in 1954s The Caine Mutiny, and further back, for Wilder, in the 1944 classic Double Indemnity.
 When MacMurray balked, saying “They’ll never forgive me”, Wilder told him “Everything is possible if you’ve just got a certain amount of charm.” *

 When the Academy Awards unlimbered, it won Best Picture, Director, Screenplay, Film Editing and Art Direction, with nominations for Actor (Lemmon), Actress (MacLaine), Supporting Actor (Jack Kruschen), Cinematography and Sound. **